Managing Disk Space

 You can change these alert thresholds with the

 spacecheck_free_alert = 10 spacecheck_free_critical = 5

-By default, SUSE Manager will shut down the spacewalk services when the critical alert threshold is reached.
+By default, SUSE Manager shuts down the spacewalk services when the critical alert threshold is reached.

 You can change this behavior with the